zero trust network design

 Zero Trust SASE

 In today's digital age, where remote work and cloud-based applications are becoming the norm, traditional network security measures are no longer sufficient to protect sensitive data.
 Enter Zero Trust Secure Access Service Edge (SASE), a revolutionary approach that combines the principles of Zero Trust security with the flexibility and scalability of cloud-based architectures.
+In this blog post, we will delve into the concept of Zero Trust SASE and explore its benefits and implications for the future of network security.

 Zero Trust is a security model that operates on "never trust, always verify."
 It assumes that no user or device should be granted automatic trust within a network, whether inside or outside the perimeter.
 Instead, every user, device, and application must be continuously authenticated and authorized based on various contextual factors, such as user behavior, device health, and location.